secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

 If you need support, use the #mktgops slack channel.

 ## Swag for Events
 Swag selection and creation is managed by Corporate Marketing.
 All information on swag can be found in the [Corporate Marketing handbook](/handbook/marketing/corporate-marketing/#swag).
 For event related swag and tracking purposes, we utilize the tags `swag_corporate` and `swag_community`.
-For Field Marketing our tags are broken down by region - `swag_AMER_marketingfield`, `swag_APAC_marketingfield` and `swag_EMEA_marketingfield`.

 ## Specifics for Community Relations